rust-lang/rfcs/active/0000-freestanding-target.md

 stack safety.
 In certain situations, it is impossible or undesirable to support what LLVM requires to enable this (on x86, a certain thread-local storage setup).
-We also link to some libraries unconditionally, making it difficult to produce freestanding binaries.
+We also link to some libraries unconditionally, making it difficult to produce freestanding binaries without stubbing them out.

 # Detailed design